pavelrosh/social_network_task/README.md

 <li>I've implemented JWT authentication.</li>
 <li>On registration step email verifying by emailhunter.co, I've done it with adding adapter class.
 You can check in adapter.py</li>
 <li>If you need to change some settings, do it via .env file.</li>
+<li>You can't see API for POST in Swagger if won't authorise there.</li>
 </ul>